 - Prenatal Care

-Student Health and Counseling refers all pregnant students to SLU's department of Obstetrics & Gynecology which is located at Saint Mary's Health Center.
+The Student Health Center refers all pregnant students to SLU's department of Obstetrics & Gynecology which is located at Saint Mary's Health Center.

 1031 Bellevue Avenue - Suite 400

 St. Louis, MO 63117

 Learn more about the obstetric services offered through SLUCare.

 Psychological counseling is available through the University Counseling Center to help you discuss your feelings and thoughts related to your pregnancy.
 Contact us to learn more or to schedule an appointment.

 During this time, Campus Ministry can provide you with spiritual and emotional support.
 All conversations are confidential.

 The Student Health and University Counseling Centers can also provide you with referrals to local resources which can help support you during your pregnancy.

 Can I continue to live in my residence hall?

 Yes.
 You can continue to live in your residence hall until your baby is born.